 The Army Correspondence Course Program (ACCP)

-The Army Distributed Learning Program (TADLP) aims to provide rigorous, relevant and tailored distributed training and educations to soldiers.
-The Army Correspondence Course Program (ACCP) is the formal nonresident education system the U.S. Army uses for online learning.
+The Army Distributed Learning Program (TADLP) aims to provide rigorous, relevant and tailored distributed training and education to soldiers.
+The Army Correspondence Course Program (ACCP) is the formal nonresident extension of the United States Army Training and Doctrine Command service schools' curricula used for online learning.
 Through ACCP soldiers are able to enhance and sustain their Army readiness.

 If you take a full course or a phase to a course for credit, enrollment in ACCP is through the Army Training Requirements and Resources System (ATRRS), or if you are taking a stand-alone subcourse for self-development, enrollment is through the Army Learning Management System (ALMS).
 Instructions for enrollment for both options are on the ACCP website here: http://www.atsc.army.mil/tadlp/accp/index.asp.

-When you apply to CTU, be sure to speak with a Prior Learning Assessment evaluator to determine if the correspondence courses you’ve taken are eligible for course credit in your degree program.*
+When you apply to CTU, be sure to speak with a Prior Learning Assessment evaluator to determine if the correspondence courses you’ve taken are eligible for course credit in your degree program at CTU.*